Preview

 Advanced search

-The Sechenov Medical Journal is a scientific and practical peer-reviewed journal, the official printed publication of Sechenov University.
-The journal was founded in 2010 by the academician of the RAS, Professor Peter V. Glybochko, Rector of Sechenov University.
+The Sechenov Medical Journal is a scientific and practical peer-reviewed journal, the official publication of Sechenov University.

-The Journal publishes original articles, reviews, and clinical cases, covering a wide range of issues in biomedical sciences, fundamental and clinical medicine and concerned with important clinical and basic research in the field of pathological physiology, internal diseases, obstetrics and gynaecology, oncology, surgery and neurosurgery.
+Sechenov Medical Journal publishes original articles, reviews, and clinical cases, covering a wide range of issues in biomedical sciences, fundamental and clinical medicine and concerned with important clinical and basic research in the field of:

-The Title is included in the Russian Science Citation Index (RSCI) collection, based on the Russian Index of Science Citation(RISC) database and is in the Scopus database (since 2023).
+The Title is included in the Russian Science Citation Index (RSCI) collection, based on the Russian Index of Science Citation(RISC) database and is in the Scopus database (since 2023) and in the "White List" of scientific journals

 Mass media state registration certificate PI № ФС77-78884 dated August 28, 2020, issued by the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor).